Creating SigNoz Alerts with Terraform

 • condition: Trigger alerts if k8s_node_memory_rss is missing for 10 seconds.

-• metric: Aggregates the average value of the k8s_node_memory_rss metric grouped by Kubernetes node name.
+• metric: Aggregates the average value of the k8s_node_memory_rss metric, grouped by the Kubernetes node name.

-• interval: Evaluates the metric every 1 minutes with 5-minutes evaluation window.
+• interval: Evaluates the metric every 1 minute with a 5-minute evaluation window.

 Step 2: Check Correctness of Definition

-After defining your alert, validate its syntax by running validate command:
+After defining your alert, validate its syntax by running the validate command:

 terraform validate